15 Top-Rated Day Trips from Barcelona

 We may earn a commission from affiliate links ()

-Most of the destinations combine cultural and natural attractions.
+Most of the day trips combine cultural and natural attractions and things to do.
 In the same day, tourists can sunbathe on the golden beach of El Vendrell and visit an archaeology museum, or enjoy water sports and then tour a medieval castle in Castelldefels.

 In the countryside, the historic towns of Vic and Manresa inspire visitors with majestic churches, while the quaint village of Sant Cugat del Vallès offers pastoral charm and splendid Romanesque architecture.